AyurvedaSkip to the navigation

 What is ayurveda used for?

-People use ayurvedic practices to maintain health, reduce stress, and improve flexibility, strength, and stamina.
-Researchers have found that yoga and meditation can be effective ways to treat diseases such as asthma , high blood pressure , and arthritis .
+Some people use ayurvedic practices to maintain health, reduce stress, and improve flexibility, strength, and stamina.
+Practices like yoga and meditation can be helpful for people with diseases such as asthma , high blood pressure , and arthritis .

 Ayurveda stresses proper diet for maintaining good health and treating disease.
 Herbal medicines are prescribed based on the person's dosha type.